Joseph-Burke/Adventure-Quest/README.md

 Each Location instance should have a list of characters present.
 Presuming that these characters can only be in one place at a time, the characters could themselves have a "location" property which holds information about where the character presently is.
 Would it be possible for these two values to interact, allowing a change in a character's location to be reflected in the 'character list' of the location.

+## Dialogue

+While the #greets method is a good template for how the characters can say certain things pseudo-randomly, it will also be necessary to create more unique dialogue.
+Each dialogue will most likely belong to a speaker, and will be a conversation "tree", allowing for input from the player to influence the course of the conversation.

+## Quests

+Another element to introduce is quests/tasks.
+The protagonist should be able to acquire quests and review active quests.

+## Inventory

+With the introduction of quests and rewards, it may be necessary to give the protagonist an inventory to story various items.